maupperle/streambed/README.md

 #### User Installation

-The Python distribution on your computer must include Numpy.
+The Python distribution on your computer must include MapPlotLib, Numpy, and setuptools.
+Consider using [Anaconda](https://www.continuum.io/downloads), a  Python distribution that is preassembled with many scientific and analytic packages.

 Install using pip in the terminal or command prompt (Windows).
 See [this page](https://pip.pypa.io/en/stable/installing) if pip is not installed on your computer.